17 Best Cities in Florida

 Among the top attractions in Destin are the Henderson Beach State Park, Destin Harbor Boardwalk, and Village of Baytowne Wharf.

 Located on the northern part of the Panhandle, this city boasts a diverse mix of visitors.
 From spring breakers to honeymooners to retirees and snowbirds, everyone loves spending time in Destin.

 Accommodation: Top-Rated Resorts in Destin, FL

-You can do pretty much anything in Daytona Beach but the most popular activities include lounging at Daytona Beach, visiting Florida’s tallest lighthouse: the Ponce de Leon Inlet Lighthouse, shopping at the Tanger Outlet Shops, and watching a race at the Daytona International Speedway.
+You can do so many things in Daytona Beach but the most popular activities include lounging at Daytona Beach, visiting Florida's tallest lighthouse: the Ponce de Leon Inlet Lighthouse, shopping at the Tanger Outlet Shops, and watching a race at the Daytona International Speedway.

 Daytona's boardwalk is more than just a nice place for a stroll.
 This somewhat tacky pier is the epicenter of its beach.
 This fun venue offers concerts, a Ferris wheel, shops, and tasty treats to tempt travelers young and old.

 Host of the Daytona 500 each February, Daytona is a motorcycle- and car-lovers dream vacation destination.
 This was the birthplace of NASCAR racing, after all.
 Bike Week takes place in March and Biketoberfest in October.

 Accommodation: Best Hotels in Daytona Beach

 15. Port St. Lucie